openebs-archive/openebs-docs/docs/mayastor-concept.md

 ### Basic Architecture

 The objective of this section is to provide the user and evaluator of Mayastor with a topological view of the gross anatomy of a Mayastor deployment.
-A description will be made of the expected pod inventory of a correctly deployed cluster, the roles and functions of the constituent pods and related Kubernetes resource types, and of the high level interactions between them and the orchestration thereof.
+A description will be made of the expected pod inventory of a correctly deployed cluster, the roles and functions of the constituent pods and related Kubernetes resource types, and the high-level interactions between them and the orchestration thereof.

 More detailed guides to Mayastor's components, their design and internal structure, and instructions for building Mayastor from source, are maintained within the [project's GitHub repository](https://github.com/openebs/Mayastor).